|Course Name||Certificate II in Maritime Operations (Coxswain Grade 1 Near Coastal)|

 Not included in course fees:

 Our Coxswain course equips you with the necessary skills to command, safely and efficiently, a commercial vessel of less than 12m and 500kW engaged in inshore operations.
-On completion of this course, you will obtain a Certificate of Competency as a Coxswain.
+On completion of this course, you may obtain a Certificate of Competency as a Coxswain subject to AMSA requirements.